-House Bill 5553
+House Bill 2411

-By Delegates Hornby, Holstein, Tully, Cannon, Linville, Toney, Ellington, and Kelly [Introduced February 09, 2024; Referred to the
+By Delegates Hornby, Ellington, Horst, D. Smith, Chiarelli, Willis, Kyle, Crouse, Holstein, Maynor, and Statler

-Committee on Education]
+[Reported on February 28, 2025 in the Subcommittee on Public Education; Referred to Committee on Education]

-A BILL to amend and reenact §18-2-9 the Code of West Virginia, 1931, as amended, relating to requiring all West Virginia high school students to pass a minimum of one credit of computer science and technology courses, establishing requirements for the classes, establishing rulemaking, and creating teaching positions and requirements for those teaching positions.
+A BILL to amend and reenact §18-2-9 of the Code of West Virginia, 1931, as amended, relating to requiring all West Virginia high school students to pass a minimum of one credit of computer science; establishing requirements for the classes; establishing rulemaking; and creating teaching positions and requirements for those teaching positions.